 When we look more closely at when fatal motorcycle crashes happen, we learn some key information.

-We also noticed a trend in higher accident rates on Friday through Sunday with somewhat stable crash rates for the rest of the week.
-From this data we can estimate that many of the fatal accidents are related less to traffic density and the number of potential vehicle collisions, and more so towards driver impairment such as lack of sleep or DUI given the time of day when crashes are most frequent and the days in which fatal crashes are at their highest.
+We also noticed a trend in higher accident rates on Friday through Sunday, with somewhat stable crash rates for the rest of the week.
+From this data, we can estimate that many of the fatal accidents are related less to traffic density and the number of potential vehicle collisions, and more so towards driver impairment, such as lack of sleep or DUI, given the time of day when crashes are most frequent and the days on which fatal crashes are at their highest.

 Weather Conditions and Visibility

 However, what we find when we look at the accident data is that a large portion, roughly ⅓ of all fatal motorcycle accidents per year in Texas, occur during the daylight hours under normal weather conditions.
-Significantly lower accident rates happen during poor visibility conditions and inclement weather plays only a miniscule factor in the total number of fatal crashes.
+Significantly lower accident rates happen during poor visibility conditions, and inclement weather plays only a minuscule factor in the total number of fatal crashes.

 Conclusions